Madis0/OneBar/README.md

 **Q: How do I edit the colors?**

 A: Click Esc -> Mods -> OneBar -> config button.
-Then, for each color field you can use [this tool](https://htmlcolorcodes.com/color-picker/) for choosing a color and [this list](https://gist.github.com/lopspower/03fb1cc0ac9f32ef38f4#all-hex-value-from-100-to-0-alpha) for choosing the transparency.
+Colors are formatted as opacity + RGB in HEX, so choose an opacity from [this list](https://gist.github.com/lopspower/03fb1cc0ac9f32ef38f4#all-hex-value-from-100-to-0-alpha) and use [any HEX color picker](https://rgbacolorpicker.com/hex-color-picker) for choosing a color.
+For example if I want 80% opacity (`CC`) on blue (`0000FF`), I will enter `#CC0000FF`.

 **Q: Forge support?**